CatraProto/docs/handling_states.md

 ---

 # Handling state changes (Logging-In)
 CatraProto sends updates regarding the current session to the `OnSessionUpdateAsync` method of the `IEventHandler` interface.
 This means you will not just receive updates when the authorization flow changes, but also if the session is invalid.
-In the examples below, login is implemented in this exact method, but you are free to redirect them wherever you want.
+In the examples below, login is implemented in this method.

 This first part only covers logging in, to see what the other states mean, navigate to [other states](#handling-state-changes-other-states).\
 **Note:** This method is invoked in a sequential-manner, this means that you won't receive a new update until you finished processing the old one.